As beating the office bully explains, workplace bullying is common. It could account for 40 percent of resignations.

 - Free and frank discussion about issues or concerns in the workplace, without personal insults

 - And targeted EEO policies, parental leave provisions or reasonable accommodation and provision of work

 - aids for staff with disabilities.

-Finally, on a lighter note, Scottish Boomerang has outlined five hr responses to workplace bullying including the mafioso:
+Finally, on a lighter note, Scottish Boomerang has outlined five HR responses including the mafioso-like:

 Perhaps the worst stance, the Mafioso HR Department knows there is a problem with workplace bullying and actively participates or supports the abuse by bringing false, fabricated or unnecessary proceedings against the targets of bullying, supporting the culprits, joining in “the fun”.
 Their typical way is to issue threats to targets and abuse procedure.
 They are the harbingers of doom to any firm and they ride in on the pale horse.